Naz Shah: 1st term (2015–2017)

+2nd term (2017–2019)

-At the general election in June 2017, Shah was re-elected with an increased vote share, and nearly doubled her majority to 21,902 votes over the second-placed Conservative Party candidate.
+At the snap 2017 general election, Shah was re-elected as MP for Bradford West with an increased vote share of 64.7% and an increased majority of 21,902.

 In August 2017, Shah retweeted and liked a tweet from a 'parody' account claiming to belong to Labour member Owen Jones that read: "Those abused girls in Rotherham and elsewhere just need to shut their mouths.
 For the good of diversity".
 Shah deleted the retweet and unliked the original tweet.
 A spokesperson said: "This was a genuine accident eight days ago that was rectified within minutes."
 Shah also claimed to have a record on challenging abuse.

 In April 2018, following Winnie Madikizela-Mandela's death, Shah paid tribute by tweeting an image incorporating Mandela's quote: "Together, hand in hand, with our matches and our necklaces, we shall liberate this country", a reference to murders using petrol and tyres.
 She later deleted the tweet.

 In July 2018, Shah was appointed Shadow Minister of State for Women and Equalities.

+3rd term (2019–2024)

-Shah was re-elected as the MP for Bradford West at the 2019 general election with a majority of 27,019.
+Shah was again re-elected at the 2019 general election with an increased vote share of 76.2% and an increased majority of 27,019.

-On 1 October 2020, pro-Brexit group Leave.EU apologised and paid damages for libel to Shah after they made a social media post which accused her of being a "grooming gangs apologist".
+On 1 October 2020, the pro-Brexit group Leave.EU apologised and paid damages for libel to Shah after they made a social media post which accused her of being a "grooming gangs apologist".
 In a statement, Leave.EU said that their post was "ill-judged and untrue" and described Shah as a "vociferous campaigner for victims of grooming gangs".

 During a 14 June 2021 parliamentary debate on whether to implement two petitions on economic sanctions against Israel and on recognising the State of Palestine, Shah warned the incoming Israeli Prime Minister, Naftali Bennett, that "if any more Palestinian blood is unjustly spilled under a perverted interpretation of a right to self-defence" that she would push for Israel to be tried before the International Criminal Court for war crimes.

+4th term (2024–)

+At the 2024 general election, Shah was again re-elected, with a decreased vote share of 31.6% and a decreased majority of 707, down from just over 27,000 at the previous election.

+Shah opposed Kim Leadbeater's bill introducing assisted suicide into law and served on the committee examining the legislation.